Timendus/chipception/README.md

 Compare that to the mock-up I made at the start of this project!
 I was quite amazed that I had come this far already 😄

-I may however change the looks of the shadows a bit.
-After some feedback from the #chip-8 channel on the EmuDev Discord I was not entirely convinced that this is the best looking option.
+After some feedback from the #chip-8 channel on the EmuDev Discord I was not entirely convinced that these window shadows are the best looking option.
 Here are some alternatives I drew:

 ![One alternative](./pictures/different-shadows-1.png)

 ![Another alternative](./pictures/different-shadows-2.png)

-We'll see what we end up with!
+After messing with the different alternatives in the code a bit, I realised that I could implement the last design with the smallest number of instructions.
+Changing the design saved around 50 bytes 🎉

 ## Launching programs